 It is usually necessary for the witnesses to be “disinterested,” meaning they do not stand to benefit from the will.
 Though most states won’t prevent you from using an interested witness (like a son or daughter who stands to inherit everything), they might require you to include an additional disinterested witness to compensate, or they might penalize a witness by limiting how much they can inherit.

 At the end of the day, a disinterested third party can help you avoid any potential conflicts of interest.
 You might choose close friends or colleagues who will not receive any of your assets or property when you pass away.
-Lawyers are also common choices for will witnesses.
-Your appointed executor can also act as witness, but keep in mind that they may also be a considered an “interested party.”
+Estate lawyers are also common choices for will witnesses.
+Your appointed executor can also act as witness, but keep in mind that they may also be a considered an “interested party” so you should probably pick someone else.

 Create your will today with step-by-step guidance with Policygenius.